 - Maintenance Duration: Usually, four medication reviews within a 12 month period.
 Frequency depends on the medications prescribed.
 Laboratory and other monitoring as appropriate. - 6.
-OPIOID MEDICATION MANAGEMENT As compared with other painful conditions there may be a role for chronic augmentation of the maintenance program with opioid medications.
+VITAMIN C: There is some evidence that Vitamin C 500mg taken for 50 days after a wrist fracture may help to prevent CRPS.
+It may be useful to prescribe vitamin C to patients who historically have had or currently have CRPS if they suffer a fracture in order to prevent exacerbation of CRPS. - 7.
+OPIOID MEDICATION MANAGEMENT- As compared with other painful conditions there may be a role for chronic augmentation of the maintenance program with opioid medications.
 In selected cases, scheduled medications may prove to be the most cost effective means of insuring the highest function and quality of life; however, inappropriate selection of these patients may result in a high degree of iatrogenic illness.
 A patient should have met the criteria in the opioids section of these guidelines before beginning maintenance opioids.
 Laboratory or other testing may be appropriate to monitor medication effects on organ function.
 The following management is suggested for maintenance opioids: - a.
 The medications should be clearly linked to improvement of function, not just pain control.
 All follow-up visits should document the patient's ability to perform routine functions satisfactorily.
 Examples include the abilities to perform: work tasks, drive safely, pay bills or perform basic math operations, remain alert and upright for 10 hours per day, or participate in normal family and social activities.
 If the patient is not maintaining reasonable levels of activity the patient should usually be tapered from the opioid and tried on a different long-acting opioid. - b.
 A low dose opioid medication regimen should be defined, which may minimally increase or decrease over time.
 Dosages will need to be adjusted based on side effects of the medication and objective function of the patient.
 A patient may frequently be maintained on additional non-opioid medications to control side effects, treat mood disorders, or control neuropathic pain; however, only one long-acting opioid and one short-acting opioid for rescue use should be prescribed in most cases.
 Buccally absorbed opioids are not appropriate for these non-malignant pain patients.
-Transdermal medications are generally not recommended. - c.
-All patients on chronic opioid medication dosages need to sign an appropriate opioid contract with their physician for prescribing the opioids. - d.
+Transdermal medication use is generally not recommended. - All patients on chronic opioid medication dosages need to sign an appropriate opioid contract with their physician for prescribing the opioids. - d.
 The patient must understand that continuation of the medication is contingent on their cooperation with the maintenance program.
 Use of non-prescribed drugs may result in tapering of the medication.
 The clinician should order random drug testing at least annually and when deemed appropriate to monitor medication compliance. - e.
-Patients on chronic opioid medication dosages must receive them through one prescribing physician. - Maintenance Duration: Up to 12 visits within a 12 month period to review the opioid plan.
-Laboratory and other monitoring as appropriate.
+Patients on chronic opioid medication dosages must receive them through one prescribing physician.

-- 7. THERAPY MANAGEMENT Some treatment may be helpful on a continued basis during maintenance care if the therapy maintains objective function and decreases medication use.
+- Maintenance Duration: Up to 12 visits within a 12 month period to review the opioid plan.
+Laboratory and other monitoring as appropriate. - 8.
+THERAPY MANAGEMENT- Some treatment may be helpful on a continued basis during maintenance care if the therapy maintains objective function and decreases medication use.
 With good management, exacerbations should be uncommon; not exceeding two times per year and using minimal or no treatment modality beyond self-management.
 On occasion, exacerbated conditions may warrant durations of treatment beyond those listed below.
 Having specific goals with objectively measured functional improvement during treatment can support extended durations of care.
-It is recommended that if after 6 to 8 visits no treatment effect is observed, alternative treatment interventions should be pursued. - ❖ Active Therapy, Acupuncture, or Manipulation Maintenance Duration: 10 visits [for each treatment] during the first year and then decreased to 5 visits per year thereafter.
+It is recommended that if after 6 to 8 visits no treatment effect is observed, alternative treatment interventions should be pursued. - Active Therapy, Acupuncture, or Manipulation Maintenance Duration: 10 visits [for each treatment] during the first year and then decreased to 5 visits per year thereafter.